 This technique works over the range of best-case to worst-case scenarios, and a variety of exceptions.
 It helps the team develop alternatives to help the project succeed “if…”.

 If the team is on the same page, the change request will be less traumatic and disruptive.
 If the communication is addressed, the rest can be relatively simple.
+Get more advice on stakeholder communication in our How to Improve Stakeholder Engagement Quick Tip.

 A Simple Approach to Manage Scope Creep and Evaluate Changes